-DRIVE – Palm Cove is 1,700kms north of Brisbane, which is approximately a 19-hour drive and normally driven over a couple of days or more stopping at some of the lovely Queensland towns in-between.
+DRIVE – Palm Cove is 1,700kms north of Brisbane, which is approximately a 20-hour road trip and normally driven over a couple of days or more stopping at some of the lovely Queensland towns in-between.

-We chose the bus transfer to Palm Cove and hired a car a couple of days into our stay as we didn’t need it at the beginning.
-You can find rates for car hire Palm Cove by CLICKING ON IMAGE BELOW.
+Money-Saving Tip – We chose the bus transfer to Palm Cove and hired a car a couple of days into our stay as we didn’t need it at the beginning.
+You can find rates for car hire Palm Cove here.

 Restaurants and cafe options are abundant for all tastes and budgets in Palm Cove.
 Many of those boasting picture postcard views over the Coral Sea and offering an array of cuisines for breakfast, lunch, dinner, and everything in between.

 Our top two family-friendly Palm Cove dining options are:

 Surf Club Palm Cove – Located towards the Palm Cove jetty the surf club is what you would expect, but even better.
 The relaxed vibe, generous portions, quick service, alfresco dining was a perfect family-friendly option, and we found ourselves dining here regularly.
 The meals were one of the most affordable in Palm Cove, and they offer daily specials and a kids’ menu.

 Practical Information: Open daily for lunch 11.30am – 3.00pm and dinner 5.00pm – 8.00pm

 Chill at Portofino– Situated south of Williams Esplanade, Chill Café has now joined with Portofino Palm Cove.
 This café is rated highly on Tripadvisor for good reason!
 Their beachfront position is the ideal setting for holidaymakers to enjoy the tropical weather while eating delicious food.